 - To dedicate the invention to the public.

-As soon as practicably possible after receipt of the IR, the Director of the Office of Technology Transfer will notify the inventor in writing of the University’s decision regarding applying for patent protection.
-If, after the University has filed a patent application, it decides to abandon the patent, the Director of the Office of Technology Transfer will promptly notify the inventor in writing, and all rights, at the Director's discretion, in consultation with the Patent Committee as appropriate, may be released by written agreement to the inventor, with the permission of the sponsor, if any.
+As soon as practicably possible after receipt of the IR, the Director of the Office of Research Commercialization and Development will notify the inventor in writing of the University’s decision regarding applying for patent protection.
+If, after the University has filed a patent application, it decides to abandon the patent, the Director of the Office of Research Commercialization and Development will promptly notify the inventor in writing, and all rights, at the Director's discretion, in consultation with the Patent Committee as appropriate, may be released by written agreement to the inventor, with the permission of the sponsor, if any.

-The Director of the Office of Technology Transfer shall provide reports to the Patent Committee no less frequently than every six-months regarding the disposition and patenting of university inventions including those for which the Patent Committee did not discuss.
+The Director of the Office of Research Commercialization and Development shall provide reports to the Patent Committee no less frequently than every six-months regarding the disposition and patenting of university inventions including those for which the Patent Committee did not discuss.